tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

         /delete-property/ iommus;
     };

-### Other Notes About Pass-through
+### Other Notes About Passthrough

-- All devices which belong to same VFIO/IOMMU group need to be passed through to guest
+- All devices which belong to the same VFIO/IOMMU group need to be passed through to the guest.
-- To prevent the device being initialized by host change the device compatible property to dummy such as "fsl,dummy"
+- To prevent the device from being initialized by the host, change the device-compatible property to a dummy such as "fsl,dummy".
-- The device status need needs to be "okay" for the device node to be available
+- The device status need needs to be "okay" for the device node to be available.
-- If Uboot finds devices which appear in the doma _rsrcs_ that contain properties listed below the device will get removed from the DTB.
+- If U-Boot finds devices that appear in the doma _rsrcs_ that contain the properties listed below, the device will get removed from the DTB:
+    - power-domains
+    - clocks
+    - clock-names
+    - assigned-clocks
+    - assigned-clock-rates
-    - power-domains, clocks, clock-names, assigned-clocks, assigned-clock-rates, pinctrl-0
+    - pinctrl-0

-## Changes in Uboot
+## Changes in U-Boot

-In our host devicetree we defined a couple of "rsrcs" -resources to be handed over to the guest system.
-The ownership of these registers need to transferred to guest after loading our device tree and before actual boot.
-This can be done in uboot with a command:
+In our host device tree, we defined a couple of "rsrcs" resources to be handed over to the guest system.
+The ownership of these registers needs to be transferred to the guest after loading our device tree and before the actual boot.
+This can be done in U-Boot with a command:

     scu_rm dtb ${fdt_addr}

-The easiest way to accomplish this automatically during boot is to add the "scu_rm" to the default imx8qm uboot "boot_os" command and save the changes as below:
+The easiest way to accomplish this automatically during boot is to add the "scu_rm" to the default i.MX 8QM U-Boot "boot_os" command and save the changes as below:

     setenv boot_os 'scu_rm dtb ${fdt_addr}; booti ${loadaddr} - ${fdt_addr};'
     saveenv

-## Running Platform Device Pass-through in QEMU
+## Running Platform Device Passthrough in QEMU

-Before starting qemu the passed through devices need to be bind to VFIO driver.
+Before you start QEMU, the passed-through devices need to be bind to the VFIO driver.

-In some cases the default driver needs to be unbind from before the device can be bind to VFIO.
-However in this case all devices were changed to use dummy device type in the device tree so for this setup the step below is not required.
+In some cases, the default driver needs to be unbind before the device can be bind to VFIO.
+However, in this case, all devices were changed to use the dummy device type in the device tree, so the step below is not required for this setup.

     echo 5d1d0000.mailbox > /sys/bus/platform/devices/5d1d0000.mailbox/driver/unbind
     echo 5b040000.ethernet > /sys/bus/platform/devices/5b040000.ethernet/driver/unbind
     echo 5b230000.clock-controller > /sys/bus/platform/devices/5b230000.clock-controller/driver/unbind

-The VFIO allows user level access to the devices.
-Binding required devices to VFIO can be done as below.
+The VFIO driver allows user-level access to the devices.
+Binding required devices to VFIO can be done as below:

     echo vfio-platform  > /sys/bus/platform/devices/5d1d0000.mailbox/driver_override
     echo 5d1d0000.mailbox > /sys/bus/platform/drivers/vfio-platform/bind